This is really hard

 Dig into the Whole Self Approach

 Every woman’s journey is unique.
-Our guided Whole Self approach helps you consider the emotional, relational, physical, practical, and spiritual dimensions of your whole self as you move forward.
+Our guided Whole Self Approach™ helps you consider the emotional, relational, physical, practical, and spiritual parts of your Whole Self as you move forward.

 WANT TO KEEP EXPLORING YOUR NEEDS?